notifi-network/notifi-network.github.io/docs/advanced/multi-wallet.md

 # Supporting multiple addresses

-Notifi seemless supports multiple addresses per user.
+Notifi seemlessly supports multiple addresses per user.
 This means users with multiple wallet addresses can:

 - Sign up to alerts with all their wallet adresses at the same time
 - Verify multiple wallet addresses and link them to their Notifi account
 - View alert histories of their wallet addresses in one place

-This can be very useful for scenarios, where users are naturally expected to handle multiple addresses, such as:
+This can be very useful for scenarios where users are naturally expected to handle multiple addresses, such as:

 - Direct integrations of Notifi into browser extension wallets
 - Multichain dApps where users can sign up with wallets from multiple chains

 ## Example user flow

-See an example user flow of a direct integration into a browser extension wallet in our [Figma](https://www.figma.com/file/ieF0Ynuc3WI608RCt7wKSf/Notifi-Template)
+See an example user flow of a direct integration into a browser extension wallet in our [Figma](https://www.figma.com/file/ieF0Ynuc3WI608RCt7wKSf/Notifi-Template).

 <!---
 User clicks bell icon for the first time and has to opt in to destinations